andrejzg/sympscraper/README.md

 A more principled solution would deduplicate symptoms using something akin to WordNet synsets.

 A way of training a model to detect symptoms in text might be to use a list of symptoms to highlight symptoms in as much text as possible and thus 'seed' a training set with with a model could be trained to extract symptoms in a way similar to named entity recognition.

+Existing Stanford Core NLP NER tags do not capture medical symptoms.
+Nor is there any discernible parse pattern that could be used to extract symptoms.